kaishx/paper_trader/README.md

 # Pairs-Trading Engine (Paper Trading, Alpaca + IEX)

-This is a **pairs-trading system** that uses dynamic hedge ratios (via a Kalman filter) and mean-reversion signals (via Z-score + Hurst/ADF filters), built to run on the free tier of the Alpaca API (IEX feed + rate-limit / latency constraints).
+This is a fully automated **pairs-trading system** that uses dynamic hedge ratios (via a Kalman filter) and mean-reversion signals (via Z-score + Hurst/ADF filters) and executes hedged trades with risk controls, built to run on the free tier of the Alpaca API (IEX feed + rate-limit / latency constraints).

 You may find the live paper account status (equity, entry/exit updates) here: [**Telegram**](https://t.me/+12M82bTPLAtjMzZl)